gradel/django-generic-bookmarks/doc/getting_started.rst

 of that model can be bookmarked by users.

-For example, if you have an *Article* model and you want users to add articles to their favourited, you must register the model as bookmarkable, e.g.::
+For example, if you have an *Article* model and you want users to add articles to their favourites, you must register the model as bookmarkable, e.g.::

     from bookmarks.handlers import library